hixio-mh/parse-server-grapesjs/README.md

 * save to database and fetch from a github/gitlab CI-worker to host it on a GH/GL page.
 * save to database and run a Parse-JOB or webhook whenever a template is updated

-## I want to run a different / my patched version of the grapesjs
+## I want to run a different url / grapesjs-version of the grapesjs

 You can use the shipped version as a starting-point: